techspec8/Network-and-Protocols/README.md

 <img src= https://i.imgur.com/xPmu7mk.png
 </p>
 <br/>
-<p>Use the internet on Remote Desktop to search Wireshark, click 'Windows x64 Installer' to download, then click 'open file' to install.
-Click 'Next' throughout for a standard installation, add a desktop icon if you prefer, then click 'Finish' to complete the installation.</p>
+<p>Using the internet on your Remote Desktop, search Wireshark, download Windows x64 Installer, then 'open file' to install.
+Click 'Next' throughout each prompt for a standard installation, add a desktop icon if you prefer, click Finish to complete the installation.</p>
 <p>
 <img src= https://i.imgur.com/y5LGMeO.png
 </p>